mustaqs/LeetCodeProblems/README.md

 # LeetCodeProblems
-These are the LeetCode Problems I have sovled
+These are the LeetCode Problems I have solved